 Each of the loans is aligned with the taxonomy criteria, even though one of the loans (e.g., the first loan of 10M EUR) does not in itself reduce all material climate risks to your company's operations; it is a necessary measure in a broader, time-bound plan to adjust your company's overall assets.
 The lending bank could bundle the loans and thus advertise the EUR 50 million as green and 100% taxonomy compliant.

-The European Supply Chain Act (EUSCA) requires businesses in the European Union to evaluate their suppliers along the entire global supply chain.
-The goal of the law is to ensure that all suppliers of a company comply with European human rights standards and environmental protection goals, which will in turn promote a fairer and more sustainable global economy.
+The European Supply Chain Act (EUSCA) requires businesses operating in the European Union to address negative human rights impacts and negative environmental impacts of their business activity along the entire supply chain.
+The act shall contribute to promoting a fairer and more sustainable global economy.

 Small and medium-sized enterprises, while not directly affected by the law, are indirectly affected if they are a supplier to a large company